noelwschneider/weekend-react-gallery/README.md

 ## Refactoring Goals
+This section is for development purposes and is not likely of much interest to outside parties, but I've included it regardless.
+If you have made it to this point in the document, you read farther than I thought you would.
+Please only continue on if it satisfies your own interests.

 While I am happy with the state of my project, there is always room for improvement.
 These are tasks I can tackle when the time comes to build upon this weekend's work.

 ### Features